-An expert hopes for a strategic initiative to develop "green burial corridors" along the major British transport arteries.
+An expert calls for a strategic initiative to develop "green burial corridors" along the major British transport arteries.

-Let's put it short: cemeteries and graves in the UK are about to become saturated.
-With over 500.000 deaths a year between England and Scotland, estimates say there will be no more room for burials in 5 years.
+Let's put it short: UK cemeteries and graves are about to become saturated.
+With over 500.000 deaths a year between England and Scotland, estimates say there will be no room for burials in 5 years.

 In a scientific article in the journal of the Royal Society of Medicine, Professor John Ashton focuses on many aspects.
 First of all, on the recent project to plant 130.000 trees in urban areas to help reduce pollution and global warming.
 While lacking ambition, he writes, it gives us a key to finding ways to combine the desire for a cleaner environment with the need to manage the people who pass away.